 Keywords are words or phrases that are used to match ads with the terms people are searching for.
 The keyword match types dictate how closely the keyword needs to match with the user’s search query so that the ad can be considered for the auction.
-So, you could use broad match to serve your ad on a wider variety of user searches or you could use exact match to hone in on specific user searches.
+For example, you could use broad match to serve your ad on a wider variety of user searches or you could use exact match to hone in on specific user searches.

 Keyword match types